EMBODY SOMATICS

 EMBODY Somatics is built on three interdependent foundations.

-These are not techniques layered onto each other.
-They are dimensions of working with the soma that must function together – within you and within your clients.
+These are not techniques layered onto each other, but dimensions of somatic work that must function together to create lasting change.

 1. Pandiculation as Neuromuscular Learning